I Am Coming for You

 I imagine she might have said, "See!
 How do you like it?"

 It's easy to judge my mother.
 I've heard others do it, say things like, she lost it.
 A screw came loose.
 She was a hot mess.
 She was a nightmare on wheels.

 Violence is never justified.
 Yet sometimes I think my mother was justified.

 This story ends in a dream.
 My mother and I are in a department store.
 We have picked out clothes and gone into separate dressing rooms.
 Between the slats of my door, I see her admiring herself in a three-paneled mirror, wearing the same tight violet dress I have just slipped on.
 Her waist is slender, her back and arms, muscular and tight.
-The store clerks gather around her offering praise.
+The store clerks gather and offer her praise.

 In the dream, I feel small, like a child, again.
 My body, blockish and chunky.
 Her body, the map.
 I follow its tortuous route.

 "Do you have something on?
 Let me see," she calls.